-SONO SPACES NORTH located at 13 North Main Street in South Norwalk was founded in 2011 by Karl Heine of creativeplacement and DesignerJournals; and kHyal of fiZz Agency, Free Range Copy and MegaGlam (also Cofounders at PUSH workshops) — with an assist by Tyler Jayson, motion graphics aficionado, graphic designer and technologist.
-Day-to-day operations are managed by Karl Heine.
+SONO SPACES NORTH located at 13 North Main Street in South Norwalk was founded in 2011 by Karl Heine of creativeplacement.

-SONO SPACES SOUTH was founded in 2016 by Karl Heine and Bob Walker of Surveys & Forecasts, LLC — a marketing research consultancy.
-Karl met Bob when he licensed a desk at SONO SPACES NORTH in 2015.
-They formed Space Partners LLC to launch 5,000 Square Feet of additional coworking space at 23 South Main Street in downtown SONO, a stone’s throw away from the original space at 13 North Main Street, where they still cowork.
+SONO SPACES SOUTH was founded in 2016 by Karl Heine and Bob Walker of Surveys & Forecasts, LLC.
+Karl met Bob when he licensed a desk at SoNo Spaces North in 2015.
+They formed Space Partners LLC to launch 5,000 Square Feet of additional coworking space at 23 South Main Street in downtown SoNo.

 SONO SPACES NORTH — THE ORIGINAL CONCEPT

-In 2011, Karl Heine and kHyal created SoNo Spaces as an extension of the way their own work styles had evolved.
-Since 2008, they had began to work remotely from other US cities, and in places like Berlin and Paris when traveling for business.
+In 2011, Karl Heine created SoNo Spaces — with an assist from kHyal at fiZz Agency — as an extension of the way his own work style had evolved.
+Since 2008, he and kHyal, had begun to work remotely from other US cities, and in places like Berlin and Paris when traveling for business.
 They became interested in the share culture cultivating in Manhattan and Brooklyn because of the rising costs of real estate, and the need to collaborate on resources.
 They had friends that were pioneering in the coworking arena, and they attended many events in different coworking locations.

-For Karl and kHyal, the idea of having 1,800 square feet of often-unoccupied office space in South Norwalk prompted the natural decision to convert it to a coworking space.
-Since 2007, they held collaborative design and learning events in the space as part of their PUSH workshops initiative.
-At first they considered the standard model many use — allowing daily, weekly, walk-in or even by the hour use.
-They quickly realized that for them, a much better fit would be for longer term relationships with individuals and small companies.
-They didn’t want their focus to be administrating short-term memberships in an environment that might become more distracting than productive.
-They wanted to nurture a culture that would help other professionals grow their businesses in the heart of downtown SoNo, Connecticut’s design district.
+For Karl, the idea of having 1,800 square feet of often-unoccupied office space in South Norwalk prompted the natural decision to convert it to a coworking space.
+Since 2007, he and kHyal held collaborative design and learning events in the space as part of their PUSH workshops initiative.
+At first, he considered the standard model many use — allowing daily, weekly, walk-in or even by the hour use.
+He quickly realized that for him, a much better fit would be for longer-term relationships with individuals and small companies.
+He didn’t want their focus to be administrating short-term memberships in an environment that might become more distracting than productive.
+Karl wanted to nurture a culture that would help other professionals grow their businesses in the heart of downtown SoNo, Connecticut’s design district.